SDSNIndonesia/sdsn-indonesia-website/src/content/resources/sustainable-development-report-2020-indonesia-copy.md

 ---
 title: Sustainable Development Report 2020 - Indonesia-(copy)
 date: 2012-07-27T01:00:00.000+00:00
-author: SDG Index SDSN, Bertelsmann Stiftung
+author: SDSN Secretariat
-fImage: "/uploads/sustainable-dev-report-cover-2020.png"
+fImage: "/uploads/sdsn-2019-networks-report-cover.jpg"
 featuredToggle: true
 tags:
-- COVID
-- Sustainable Development
 - Report
-- Launch
-file: "/uploads/sustainable-development-report-2020-indonesia.pdf"
+file: "/uploads/network-in-action-2019-indonesia.pdf"
 desc: The Sustainable Development Report 2020 presents the SDG Index and Dashboards for all UN member states and frames the implementation of the Sustainable Development Goals (SDGs) in terms of six broad transformations.
 It was prepared by teams of